yosh778/YsVIII-tools/README.md

 Packs a whole folder as a DAT output archive.

 WARNING : filenames must not be more than 15 characters, also no folder structure should be used in theory.

+## Credits

+Credits to Tony Blue for helping get the game on 3.60, [weaknespase](https://github.com/weaknespase) for the checksum algorithm, & Yuuna who is a big help in figuring out which assets to replace !